 As you can imagine, this early way of making pound cake produced a pretty big cake.
 In modern times, the recipe for pound cake has been modified and today’s pound cake is lighter and richer with a prominent butter flavor.

 - Butter you can use salted or unsalted butter

 - Cake flour is preferred, you can use all-purpose flour in a pinch

 - Lemon juice

 - Baking powder

 - Mace (optional)

 How to make this copycat Sara Lee Pound Cake recipe

 This was one of my first CopyKat recipes.
 To make this pound cake, I recommend taking out cold ingredients from your refrigerator ahead of time to let them warm up – they combine best at room temperature.

-- Cream sugar and butter together until light and fluffy.
+- Cream butter and sugar together with a mixer until light and fluffy.